-5.1.6 Economic Aspects
+5.1.7 Economic Aspects

 The system would benefit a huge number of people residing or working along and around the corridor.
-Not only will users of the system get a direct benefit, the road network is expected to get decongested and hence economic benefits in savings of time will also be accrued.
-Comparatively, the Metro and a Heavy Metro systems are expected to offer same levels of benefits and with Heavy Metro system being slightly expensive, metro systems is expected to be economically more efficient.
+Not only will users of the system get direct benefit, the road network is expected to get decongested to the extent of use of mass transit system and hence economic benefits in savings of time will also be accrued.
+Comparatively, the systems are expected to offer benefits in accordance with the travel demand met and with Heavy Metro system being expensive, normal metro systems is expected to be economically more efficient compared to Heavy Metro.

-The BRT and the Metro Lite have much lower impact on the road network since reduction inroad congestion is lesser as the system itself occupies part of the road space.
+The BRT and Metro Lite has much lower impact on the road network since reduction in road congestion is lesser as the system itself occupies part of the road space.